vlazovskiy/route-optimizer-machine-learning/README.md

 **Acknowledgements.** Big thanks to [this repo](https://github.com/ZWMiller) for providing the code for the genetic algorithm and making it accessible.

-**NOTE.** The original presentation contains a short video demo, which is unavailable in the odf format.
+**NOTE.** The original presentation contains a short video demo, which is unavailable in the pdf format.